ama-bit/salty-passwords/README.md

 `password123 -> SHA-256 -> ef92b778bafe771e89245b89ecbc08a44a4e166c06659911881f383d4473e94f`

-Hashing is one-way -> the original input cannot be reversed or recovered (without a rainbow table)
+Hashing is one-way -> the original input cannot be reversed or recovered; however, unsalted hashes may be matched using rainbow table lookups.

 ---